 But if you substitute this medium with coated photo paper, the same file, printed by using the same machine is much more vibrant and impactful.

-While there is no price difference in these finishes, the application governs the decision on the choice of finishing.
+While there is no price difference in these finishes, the end application influences the choice of finishing.

-Glossy vinyls are best suited for photo reproduction.
-This is because the gloss finish gives them this mirror-like sheen that really gets the image to pop out.
+Glossy vinyl is best suited for photo reproduction.
+This is because the gloss finish gives the print a mirror-like sheen that really gets the image to pop out.

-On the other hand, advertising posters, containing a mix of images, text and logos, almost always get reproduced on matt finish vinyl.
-This is because reading text on glossy, mirror-like surfaces, is slightly difficult.
+On the other hand, advertising posters, containing a mix of images, text, and logos, almost always get reproduced on matt finish vinyl.
+This is because it is difficult to read text on glossy, mirror-like surfaces.

 Textures, of course, add their own dimension to the image.
-For example, if you are reproducing a painting on canvas, linen or leather, textured vinyl would make the image look significantly richer.
+For example, if you are reproducing a painting… canvas, linen, or leather textured vinyl would make the image look significantly richer.

 1. Solvent ink printers

 4. Latex printers